La Parva Ski Resort

 la parva chile backcountry skiing

-We designed this destination guide to help you learn about the La Parva Ski Resort in Chile.
+We designed this destination guide to help you quickly learn about La Parva Ski Resort in Chile.
+After skiing here for over 25 years, the La Parva ski area ranks as one of our favorites in The Andes.

 • Terrain details